-The algorithm maintains a range $a \dots b$ that corresponds to the active region in the array.
-Initially, the range is $1 \dots n$ , the whole array.
-The algorithm halves the size of the range at each step, so the time complexity is $O(\log n)$ .
+The algorithm maintains a range $a ext{...} b$ that corresponds to the active region in the array.
+Initially, the range is $1 ext{...} n$, the whole array.
+The algorithm halves the size of the range at each step, so the time complexity is $O(\log n)$.

-An alternative method for implementing binary search is based on a more efficient way to iterate through the elements in the array.
-The idea is to make jumps and slow the speed when we get closer to the desired element.
+An alternative method for implementing binary search is based on an efficient way to iterate through the elements in the array.
+The idea is to make jumps and slow the speed when we get closer to the target element.

-The search goes through the array from the left to the right, and the initial jump length is n/2.
+The search goes through the array from left to right, and the initial jump length is n/2.
 At each step, the jump length will be halved: first n/4, then n/8, n/16, etc., until finally the length is 1.
-After the jumps, either the desired element has been found or we know that it doesn't exist in the array.
+After the jumps, either the target element has been found or we know that it does not appear in the array.